International Business Major and Minor

 Loyola international business career paths

 Loyola international business alumni are more than ready to launch careers in a wide range of positions within the international business field.
-Some job titles of recent grads include:

 - Financial analyst